ywkim/omgpt/README.md

 - `chat_model`: Specifies the chat model that OMGpt will use.
 This includes "gpt-4-0613" and "gpt-3.5-turbo-0613", among others.
 If it's not specified, a default model will be used. ou should verify the availability of these models in your API subscription.

 - `system_prompt`: Sets the behavior of the model used.
 The prompt should instruct the model about its function and how to generate responses.
 For instance, "You are a shell.
 You treat their time as precious.
 You are as concise as possible in responses.
+You need to run the next command sequentially, depending on the result of the previous command, without prompting the user if necessary.
+You should run a command to get information about system.
 Use friendly, appropriate emoticons when responding to users."

 - `temperature`: Controls the diversity of the model's responses.
 A higher value (nearer to 1) produces more various outputs, while a lower value creates more deterministic responses.